Loading...

 Newborn Screening (NBS)

-Many disorders in a newborn baby do not produce symptoms during the early newborn period but may lead to serious health problems when babies start oral feeding.
-Newborn Screening (NBS) is the screening of newborn babies between 3 – 7 days after birth to detect potential metabolic or genetic disorders.
+Many disorders in a newborn baby do not produce symptoms during early newborn period but may produce serious outcome when those babies are started on oral feeds.
+Newborn Screening (NBS) is the screening of the newborn between 3 – 7 days of birth for potential metabolic or genetic disorders so that treatment can be initiated as early as possible which will prevent or reduce the severity of long term harmful effects due to the disorders.

 Types of Disorders to be Screened